ocaml/dune/doc/papers/ocaml-2021/memo.md

 recomputations, where a node is recomputed but subsequently becomes unreachable from the top due to a new dependency structure.
-We may reconsider this design choice in future, but for now traversing the whole graph on each rebuild isn't a bottleneck, even for large-scale builds where graphs contain millions of nodes.
+We may reconsider this design choice in future, but for now traversing the whole graph on each rebuild isn't a bottleneck even for large-scale builds where graphs contain millions of nodes.

 ## Development status